Simon Andrews (composer): Life

-He was educated at Chichester Cathedral Choir School.
+Andrews was educated at Chichester Cathedral Choir School.
 He has a B.A. and B.Mus. in composition, from Christ Church, Oxford, and a Ph.D. from the University of California, Berkeley.

 He pursued composition and piano accompaniment at the Royal Academy of Music.
-His compositions have been performed in California, New York, Baltimore, Boston, China and Zambia.

-In addition to composition, Dr. Andrews has been involved in education as Assistant Professor of Music and Director of Choral Ensembles at Franklin and Marshall College, and as Conductor of the Lancaster Opera Company and Music Director of the Harrisburg Choral Society.
+Andrews has been involved in education as Assistant Professor of Music and Director of Choral Ensembles at Franklin and Marshall College, and as Conductor of the Lancaster Opera Company and Music Director of the Harrisburg Choral Society.
 He joined the faculty of the Pennsylvania Academy of Music in 2001.
-Dr. Andrews joined the faculty at Elizabethtown College, near Lancaster, PA, as an adjunct theory professor for the spring semester of 2011.
+Andrews joined the faculty at Elizabethtown College, near Lancaster, PA, as an adjunct theory professor for the spring semester of 2011.